- EARLY HATCHELLS -

 NOTE: * Henry Hatchell was born circa 1725 and was still living with his father (William #3) when the 1748 Lunenburg tithe (tax list) was taken.
 Six years later in 1754, Henry appears in Carteret County as a witness to the will of Habbakkuk Russell.
 He last appeared in Carteret County on the 1790 census and apparently died intestate sometime before the 1800 census.
 He and his wife Martha had one son, Richard Lewis Hatchell (ca 1755-before 1830) who married Miriam Weeks.
 Their daughter Martha married Rev. James W. Coston - two sons, David and William.

-This ink-wash drawing of Saunder's/Sander's Plantation at Hatchell's Point, Swansboro , North Carolina was done during the Civil War by H.E.
+This ink-wash drawing of Saunder's/Sander's Plantation at Hatchell's Point, Swansboro, North Carolina was done during the Civil War by H.E.
 Valentine on July 13, 1863.
 Valentine noted the site was on route to Swansboro, NC.

 In the year 2000, William Hatchell of Avila Beach, California made the following notes:

-Armisted Hatchell “sons of A. Hatchell all the lands that my father willed to my mother during her life and after her death to me”.
-In 1874 (Bk.
-HH, p.
-49), James and William Hatsel bought land in 1874 from D. W. Sanders.
-The land, including the mill site and the William and Christiana's son William Hatsell, born circa 1766, and his wife Esther Green of Carteret County, had eight children.
-Their son Andrew Lee Hatchel made his way to
+William and Christiana's son William Hatsell, born circa 1766, and his wife Esther Green of Carteret County, had at least eight children.
+Their son Andrew Lee Hatchel made his way to Beaufort, North Carolina before 1826.